-In the past 30 years, quantum technologies have made tremendous progress from Nobel-wining experiments to large investments from corporates and governments worldwide.
+In the past 30 years, quantum technologies have made tremendous progress from Nobel-wining experiments to a large investment from corporates and governments worldwide.
 Examples include a 2 billion-euro European Quantum Flagship that took place in 2018, a 1.2 billion-USD Quantum Computing Bill from US in 2018 and a 10 billion-USD National Quantum Centre in China.
-Investments from private companies include Google, IBM, Intel, Amazon, Microsoft, Alibaba, Lockheed Martin and many more.
+Investments from private companies include Google, IBM, Intel, Amazon, Microsoft, Alibaba, Lockheed Martin, Airbus and many more.

-In 2019, Google demonstrated "quantum supremacy" where a quantum computer computed in seconds a specific task that required several days of the best supercomputer.
-In 2020, China demonstrated a similar achievement, computing tasks that required 2.5 billion years of a conventional computer.
+In 2019, Google has demonstrated "quantum supremacy" where a quantum computer computes in seconds a specific task that requires several days of the best supercomputer .
+In 2020, China has demonstrated similar achievement, computing tasks that require 2.5 billion years of a conventional computer .
 Nevertheless, these quantum devices are still very noisy and cannot be used for real-word applications.
-Meanwhile, the European Commission has set out a goal to build a full-fledged quantum computer by 2035.
+The European Commission has set out the goal to built a full-fledged quantum computer by 2035.
 If successful, such machines would have a capability to disrupt the standard crytosystems currently employed in all digital platforms.